Texas rainy day fund could preserve parks, water

 By the numbers: Less than 3% of Texas land is protected as parks and forests, according to the Houston Chronicle.

-- The state's water supply is projected to drop 18% by 2070 while population growth is expected to increase demand 9% in the same time period, per a report from Texas 2036, a nonpartisan think tank.
+- The state's water supply is projected to drop 18% by 2070, while population growth is expected to increase demand 9% in the same time period, per a report from Rice University's Baker Institute for Public Policy and Texas 2036, a nonpartisan think tank.

 - If the bill passes, a constitutional amendment creating the fund would be on the November ballot.